 - Lisbon Short Break

 Lisbon is one of the best city break destinations in Europe and it's easy to understand why: there are beautiful beaches close by, various and incredibbly monuments, the unique trademark cobblestone-covered streets, stunning landscapes, the Tagus river, great food and wine, and much more.

 For these reasons, Lisbon as become of the main travel destinations for travellers all around the world.
 Lisbon is definitely our first choice for a city break in Portugal.
 Our suggestions include a historic and wine tour with wine tasting, a one-day tour to the best wine producing estates in the Lisbon region, and a two-day contemporary architecure and wine tour.
 Lisbon is definitely one of the best choices for a short break in Portugal.

 Porto Short Break

 Over the past few years, the city of Porto has also become one of the best european short break destinations.
-In fact, Porto was elected as the best European destination 2017!
+In fact, Porto has been elected as the best European destination along the years!
 The city was the target of major restoration works and now looks better than ever.
 New tourism services were implemented and airline companies started flying in from all over the world.
-Besides this, the city's historic center was considered by UNESCO World Heritage Site and its downtown is one of the most beautiful ones in the world.
+Besides this, the city's historic center was considered by UNESCO World Heritage Site and its downtown is one of the most beautiful in the world.

 A Porto short break has to include architecture, food and, obviously, wine!
 This is the best way to discover the city and to know more about its history and culture.